33 AI Task Extraction Statistics

 28. 40% of enterprise applications will include AI agents by end of 2026

-Gartner projects that 40% of enterprise applications will incorporate task-specific AI agents by end of 2026, up from less than 5% in 2025.
-This explosive growth signals a fundamental shift toward autonomous work execution.
+Gartner projects that 40% of enterprise applications will include task-specific AI agents by the end of 2026, up from under 5% in 2025.
+A jump that big points to a fundamental shift toward autonomous work execution.

 29. LLM adoption at work increased from 30% in December 2024 to over 43% by April 2025

-Stanford surveys show large language model usage in the workplace jumped from 30% in December 2024 to over 43% by April 2025.
-This acceleration reflects growing worker confidence in AI capabilities for complex tasks including natural language understanding.
+Stanford surveys show large language model use at work jumped from 30% in December 2024 to over 43% by April 2025.
+That kind of speed says workers are getting more confident in what AI can do on complex tasks, natural language understanding included.

 30. Large enterprises accounted for 67.5% of AI automation market in 2025

-Enterprise organizations represented 67.5% of AI automation spending in 2025, indicating that sophisticated task extraction capabilities will continue advancing to meet enterprise requirements for security, compliance, and scale.
+Enterprise organizations made up 67.5% of AI automation spending in 2025, which means task extraction will keep getting more sophisticated to meet what enterprises need on security, compliance, and scale.

 Overcoming Challenges in AI Task Adoption